ebu/content-manager/README.md

 allowing external data providers such as Swisstiming to provide valuable data to generate slideshows for live sports events.

+## Documentation

+See the	doc folder for configuration, usage and api documentation

 ## Prerequisites